 In addition to being well, it is just as important to consider the environment when choosing a light source.
 Halogen, energy-saving and LED lamps are probably the most common items in the general light cosmos.
 But how energy efficient are the variants really?

-- + Immediate brightness, universal use & pleasant, daylight-like light
+- + Immediate brightness, universal applicability & pleasant, daylight-like light

-- - In comparison, low lifespan & high energy consumption
+- - In comparison, low service life & high energy consumption

 Energy saving lamps